How best to incentivize B2B decision-makers to take part in research

 Consumer research agencies have it easy.
 Pretty much everyone is a consumer, so the pool of potential respondents for a research project can be vast.

-It is slightly different for B2B research agencies.
+It is slightly different for B2B market research agencies.
 Our respondents – decision-makers within organizations – are a scarce resource, especially when the study focuses on individuals in senior or niche roles.

 The problem is not just that they are scarce.
 Securing decision-makers’ support is also tricky.
 Gatekeepers may project them, they have limited time, and their focus is on improving their business, not taking part in research.